gald0n/dialog/README.md

 # Key features

-'<dialog>' creates a built-in popup box that can display content like text, buttons, or forms.
+<dialog> creates a built-in popup box that can display content like text, buttons, or forms.

-'.showModal()' displays the dialog centered on the screen and disables interaction with the rest of the page.
+.showModal() displays the dialog centered on the screen and disables interaction with the rest of the page.

-'.close()' hides the dialog.
+.close() hides the dialog.

 It’s accessible and can be customized easily with CSS.

-You can also use '.show()' (instead of '.showModal()') if you want a non-blocking dialog.
+You can also use .show() (instead of .showModal()) if you want a non-blocking dialog.

 # Why it’s useful